The 10 Greatest Female Characters In Video Games

 – Which games have female main characters?

 Numerous games feature female main characters, showcasing the diversity of storytelling in the gaming world.
-Some notable examples include the Tomb Raider series (Lara Croft), Metroid series (Samus Aran), Horizon Zero Dawn (Aloy), Mass Effect Trilogy (Commander Shepard), The Last of Us series (Ellie), and Bayonetta series (Bayonetta).
-These games and many more offer immersive experiences with compelling female protagonists.
+Some notable examples include the Tomb Raider series (Lara Croft), Metroid series (Samus Aran), Horizon Zero Dawn (Aloy), the Mass Effect trilogy (Commander Shepard), The Last of Us franchise (Ellie) and the Bayonetta series (Bayonetta).